KoldBrewEd/GraphQLPolyglotHelloWorld/README.md

 }
 ```

-Due to the nature of GraphQL, you can invoke all 4 Lambda functions with a single network call and receive the results we defined in the query selection set.
+Due to the nature of GraphQL, the query invokes all 4 Lambda functions with a single network call and receive the results defined in the query selection set.